 Deformity and swelling

-The shape of the nose: loss of anterior projection of nose with increased intercanthal distance suggests naso-orbital-ethmoid fracture
+The shape of the nose: loss of anterior projection of nose with increased intercanthal distance suggests the presence of a naso-orbital-ethmoid fracture

-Eye movements: blowout fracture may cause extra-ocular muscle entrapment
+Eye movements: orbital blowout fractures may cause extraocular muscle entrapment and resulting gaze restriction

-Elevate the tip of the nose to get a good view
+Elevate the tip of the nose in order to visualize the anterior aspect of the nasal cavities.

-Use a headlight/thudicums nasal speculum or an otoscope/speculum
+Use a headlight and a nasal speculum or an otoscope.

-The presence of clear nasal fluid may indicate a CSF leak from an associated basal skull fracture
+The presence of clear nasal fluid may indicate a cerebrospinal fluid (CSF) leak from an associated basal skull fracture; a halo test can raise or lower suspicion for this diagnosis, as can detection of glucose in the fluid.

-Mid-face instability or dental malocclusion is indicative of a midfacial Le Fort fracture
+Mid-face instability or dental malocclusion may be indicative of a Le Fort fracture.

-Imaging for isolated nasal fractures is rarely needed.
-CT scans are performed for suspected head injuries, basal skull fractures or complex facial injuries.
+Imaging for isolated nasal fractures is rarely needed, and plain films are of dubious value; the diagnosis of a nasal fracture is typically made based on clinical observation alone.
+Computed tomography (CT) scans are performed for suspected head injuries, basal skull fractures, or complex facial injuries.

 Soft Tissue Injury

 Nasal wounds are cleaned and foreign bodies removed.
-Small lacerations can be closed with porous surgical tape strips or with fine sutures.
+Small lacerations can be closed with porous surgical tape strips, skin glue, or fine sutures.

-This is caused by a collection of blood underneath the mucoperichondrial layer of the nasal septum. it normally presents with pain and nasal obstruction with a boggy swelling to the septum.
-If not managed this can lead to a septal abscess, cartilage necrosis and even a nasal saddle deformity can ensue.
-Aspiration with a syringe and needle may suffice.
-Some cases may require formal drainage in the operating theatre with an insertion of a small drain or the use of quilting sutures (to obliterate the dead space) to prevent recollection.
+An accumulation of blood underneath the mucoperichondrial layer of the nasal septum normally presents as pain and nasal obstruction with boggy swelling of the septum.
+If not drained, a hematoma can lead to septal abscess formation, cartilage necrosis, and even a nasal saddle deformity.
+Aspiration with a syringe and needle may suffice, but the patient should be followed closely to ensure no more blood collects within the septum.
+Some cases may require formal drainage in the operating theatre with insertion of a small drain or the use of quilting sutures to obliterate the dead space and prevent reaccumulation.

-Clear rhinorrhoea following nasal trauma should raise the suspicion of a CSF leak.
-The cribriform plate is thin bone and a likely area to fracture.
-Confirmation of diagnosis is obtained by sending a sample of the clear fluid for beta-2 transferrin assays.
-A high-resolution CT may help delineate the fracture.
+Clear rhinorrhoea following nasal trauma should raise suspicion for a CSF leak.
+The cribriform plate of the ethmoid bone that lies at the top of the bony nasal septum is thin and perforated and therefore prone to fracture with sufficient force applied in the correct vector.
+Confirmation of the diagnosis is obtained by sending a sample of the clear fluid for β-2 transferrin or β-trace protein.
+A high-resolution CT scan may help detail the exact pattern of the skull base fracture if present.

-Severely comminuted fracture of the nasal bones and septum
+Severely comminuted fractures of the nasal bones and septum

 Open septal fractures

-Fractures examined 3 to 4 weeks or longer after the initial injury
+A fracture that initially presents 2 to 3 weeks or longer after the initial injury

 Local anesthetic infiltration